varabyte/kotter/README.md

 ![Code sample in action](https://github.com/varabyte/media/raw/main/kotter/images/kotter-text-ex-4.png)

+> [!NOTE]
-***Note:** Italics functionality is not currently exposed, as it is not a standard feature and is inconsistently supported across terminals.*
+> Italics functionality is not currently exposed, as it is not a standard feature and is inconsistently supported across
+> terminals.

 You can also define links: